mendix/docs/content/en/docs/developerportal/community-tools/contribute-to-the-mendix-documentation/_index.md

 To submit a new how-to or *Studio Pro Guide* page to the Mendix documentation, start with a Mendix documentation template:

 * To get the how-to template, right-click this link and save the file locally: [How-to Template](https://raw.githubusercontent.com/mendix/docs/development/templates/how-to-template.md)
-* To get the *Studio Pro Guide* page template, right-click this link and save the file locally: [Mendix Studio Pro Guide Page Template](https://raw.githubusercontent.com/mendix/docs/development/templates/reference-template.md)
+* To get the reference page template, right-click this link and save the file locally: [Mendix Studio Pro Guide Page Template](https://raw.githubusercontent.com/mendix/docs/development/templates/reference-template.md)

 ### 5.2 Guidelines and Conventions {#naming}